skim137/ETL-Pipeline-for-FRED-API/README.md

 6. Execute *fredapi_etl.py* in the terminal or an IDE again.
 If successful, *freddata* table should have data loaded.

 ## API Parameters
 Setting correct API parameter values in *parameters* table is extremely important.
+You can refer to FRED's documentation [here](https://fred.stlouisfed.org/docs/api/fred/series_observations.html).
 There are 6 columns you can set:
 * *series_desc*: this is a unique name you can assign for the data series you are retrieving.
-This is the table's primary key and used for *ticker* column in *freddata*.
+This is the table's primary key and used for *ticker* column in *freddata* table.
 * *series_id*: this is FRED's series id for the data series you are retrieving.
 For example, the id for the US employment rate is *UNRATE*.
 * *observation_start*: this is a starting date for the data series you are retrieving.
 Note that there is no functionality to set an observation end date in this tool.
 * *units*: this defines the unit of your data series.
-By default,
+You may insert *NULL* which will, by default, retrieve untransformed data.
+* *frequency*: this defines the date frequency of your data series.
+Higher frequency data series can be converted to lower frequency (ex. daily rates to a monthly average).
+You may insert *NULL* which will, by default, retrieve untransformed data.
+* *aggregation_method*: if *frequency* is something other than *NULL*, then you can define the aggregation method of your data series.
+You may insert *NULL* which will, by default, retrieve averaged data by period.